open-spaced-repetition/fsrs4anki/docs/tutorial.md

 A15: There is no way to fix that, the only thing you can do is keep doing reviews.
 FSRS is more accurate for people who have a lot of data.

-***

-Q16: My log loss and RMSE are extremely high, how do I fix this?

-A16: There is no way to fix that, the only thing you can do is keep doing reviews.
-FSRS is more accurate for people who have a lot of data.

 Didn't find the answer to your question?
 You can browse through several other questions asked by users: https://github.com/open-spaced-repetition/fsrs4anki/issues?q=is%3Aissue+label%3Aquestion+